 Enforce a Bedtime Routine

 Children thrive on routine and predictability.
-Even if the timing goes off schedule sometimes it will help your child to have an order to the wind down time before bed.
+Even if the timing goes off schedule sometimes it will help your child to have an order to the wind-down time before bed.
 Something like, afternoon tea/homework, exercise/sport, baths, dinner, finish homework, teeth, last drink of water, toilet, reading, stating your expectations for staying in bed (unless going to the toilet or other necessary reason), reminding of your agreed rewards and staying goodnight in a positive way.
 If your child comes out of the room they should be returned to their bed without speaking or answering any questions.
 Your child is asking for attention by coming out of the room.
 If they are feeling that they haven’t been receiving enough attention, any attention will do positive or negative.
 Our positive attention can be provided with the reading time before bed and other activities.
-We are refusing to play a game and reward the negative behaviour.
+We are refusing to play a game and reward negative behaviour.

 Plan a Family Meeting

 Your plan for an improved bedtime routine will need cooperation from both parents so the child cannot play one off against the other and one parent is not responsible for every bedtime.

 Worms prevent your child from going to sleep because they are irritating your child’s sensitive skin, increase the frequency of urination and bedwetting.